isomerpages/moe-methodistgirlssch/_admissions/School Fees/Secondary Fees.md

 ---
 ## School & Miscellaneous Fees

 We would like to assure parents that no student will be deprived of an MGS education because of financial difficulties.
-The school has in place a comprehensive financial assistance scheme to help students in need.&nbsp;[Kindly click here for more information.](https://staging.dt6ildc2mnegy.amplifyapp.com/secondary/admissions/financial-assistance-n-scholarships/)
+The school has in place a comprehensive financial assistance scheme to help students in need.&nbsp;[Kindly click here for more information.](https://staging.dt6ildc2mnegy.amplifyapp.com/secondary/admissions/financial-assistance-scholarships/)

 **The school and miscellaneous fees are as follows:**

 <style type="text/css">
 .tg {
     border-collapse: collapse;
+	border-color: black;
     border-spacing: 0;
     border: 1px solid;
 }